Posts

 2. Pipe Forming

-• Seamless Manufacturing: The steel is heated and then pierced to create a hollow tube, which is elongated and rolled to form the drill pipe body.
+• Seamless Manufacturing: The steel is heated and pierced to create a hollow tube, which is elongated and rolled to form the drill pipe body.

 • Welding (Optional): For certain types, steel plates may be rolled and welded to create the pipe.